espocrm/documentation/docs/administration/formula.md

 ### Password

-Since version 5.7.0.

 #### password\generate

 `password\generate()`

-Generates and returns a password.
+Generates and returns a password. (as of v5.7.0)

 #### password\hash